sam-github/io.js/doc/api/tls.md

 * `callback` {Function} A function that will be called when the renegotiation request has been completed.

+... callback is added as a listener to the 'secure' event

 The `tlsSocket.renegotiate()` method initiates a TLS renegotiation process.
 Upon completion, the `callback` function will be passed a single argument that is either an `Error` (if the request failed) or `null`.